oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_idp_group_mapping_module.rst

 ..
 Description

 - This module allows the user to create, update and delete an IdpGroupMapping resource in Oracle Cloud Infrastructure
+- For *state=present*, **Deprecated.** For more information, see `Deprecated IAM Service APIs <https://docs.cloud.oracle.com/Content/Identity/Reference/deprecatediamapis.htm>`_.
-- For *state=present*, creates a single mapping between an IdP group and an IAM Service `group <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/identity/20160918/Group/>`_.
+- Creates a single mapping between an IdP group and an IAM Service `group <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/identity/20160918/Group/>`_.

 ..
 Aliases